JSRocksHQ/jsrockshq.github.io/README.md

 # How to contribute
 Contribute to ES6Rocks is easy, choose what type of contribution you want.

-## Writing and article
+## Writing an article
 ES6Rocks website is built with [Harmonic](https://github.com/es6rocks/harmonic/), our static site generator.
 - First thing you need to do is install harmonic.
 ```javascript
 npm install harmonic -g
 ```
 You'll need node 0.11.* an npm already installed.
 Check it out the main [Harmonic](https://github.com/es6rocks/harmonic/) documentation if you're trouble.

 - Fork and clone es6rocks.github.io
 ```shell